 “We’re really a model of vertical integration,” states Bruce Millard, Vice President, Digital & Customer Innovation.
 “We have a glass wholesale business called Service AutoGlass that imports, distributes, and sells glass to our own stores as well as to our direct competitors.
-Then there’s our Safelite Solutions business, which partners with insurance and fleet companies, and then of course, we have the retail glass repair and replacement business.
+Then there’s our Safelite Solutions business, which partners with insurance and fleet companies, and of course, we have the retail glass repair and replacement business.
 We’re the guys in vans who come to your office or home to fix your windshield.
 And we have stores, too,” he adds.
-“We are owned by Belron based in the UK, which operates auto glass businesses all over the world,” Millard explains.
+“We are owned by Belron, based in the UK, which operates auto glass businesses all over the world,” Millard explains.
 “So when you look at who consumes the most auto glass on the planet, we are one of the three largest consumers — right after Toyota and Volkswagon.”

-Servicing the auto industry, Safelite is poignantly aware of how influential mobile technology can be on consumers’ choices and how powerful it can be for its operations.
+Servicing the auto industry, Safelite is extremely aware of how influential mobile technology can be on consumers’ choices and how powerful it can be for its operations.
 “Mobile is key to our business,” says Millard.
 “More than 60 percent of the people who visit our website are on a mobile device.
 Moreover, all our techs are dispatched through smartphones with custom software that we created to route them, get the jobs to them, manage work orders, and so forth such that we know where they are and who’s available.”

-Today, Safelite uses Yext Listings to manage its local online presence.
-The Yext Location Cloud enables brands like Safelite to update and maintain location information for every local store, all from a single comprehensive dashboard.
-Unique to Yext is the global PowerListings Network®, with proprietary integrations that enable real-time updates across major online publishers, search portals, maps, and apps — including Google, Apple, Bing, Facebook, Yahoo!, and more.
+Safelite uses Yext Listings to manage the public facts about its brand.
+The Yext Knowledge Engine enables brands like Safelite to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
 “Yext gives me the catbird seat,” beams Millard.
 “I can see how my content is being consumed across multiple providers.
-I couldn’t have that visibility without the Yext Location Cloud.”
+I couldn’t have that visibility without the Yext Knowledge Engine.”

 “We are absolutely seeing the value here.
 Incremental conversions because of Yext are in the 10-20% range,” estimates Millard.
 Since launching with Yext, Safelite has increased its overall listings presence to 48,898, and the listings it has created using Yext have driven 942,000+ search impressions for the brand’s locations.
 Safelite has also experienced an 81% increase in Facebook ‘likes’ and a 22% increase in Facebook ‘were here’ check-ins across location pages.